World War Hulks: Plot summary

 General Ross then reviews all of his life and then proceeds to absorb energy from the Cosmic Hulk (who had arrived to attack him) and angrily splits him in two.
 As Red Hulk, Ross attacks the Leader, who had just escaped from Banner, and takes the gamma energy out of him.
 Red Hulk then goes to the White House, kills the Glenn Talbot Life Model Decoy, and declares he is in charge.

 Banner leaves a video for the heroes telling them how he planned all of these and to allow Skaar to kill him besides saving the civilians.
 Skaar absorbs energy from the planet (even through the heroes try to stop it) and uses it to attack the Hulk.
-However, the Hulk decides not to fight him claiming he is not here to fight him, but Skaar then says how Caiera was alive in Sakaar till he allowed Galactus to consume it.
+However, the Hulk decides not to fight him claiming he is not here to fight him, but Skaar then says how Caiera was alive on Sakaar until he allowed Galactus to consume the planet.
 This ended up angering the Hulk prompting him to continue the fight.
-During the fight, Red She-Hulk attacks Skaar and tells Hulk to run but he doesn't.
-Skaar defeats Red She-Hulk knocking her into a building which is about to collapse on Red She Hulk's impact.
+During the fight, Red She-Hulk attacks Skaar and tells Hulk to run but he does not.
+Skaar defeats Red She-Hulk knocking her into a building which is about to collapse on Red She-Hulk's impact.
 Hulk then saves the civilians in the building with a thunder clap kicking up sand to stop the building from collapsing.
 Hulk and Skaar then continue their fight where Hulk beats Skaar into submission.
-Skaar realizes that Hulk isn't a monster (something Banner was training him to kill) after saving the people in the building and tells him they'll work it out.
+Skaar realizes that Hulk is not a monster (something Banner was training him to kill) after saving the people in the building and tells him they will work it out.
 Realising that continuing their struggle to kill the perceived 'monster' that is his son would accomplish nothing except turning him into his father, Banner returns to human form, and he and Skaar hug.

-Banner then transforms into Hulk, fully controlling it, and goes back to Washington to battle Red Hulk.
+Banner then transforms into Hulk, fully controlling himself, and goes back to Washington to battle Red Hulk.
 Red She-Hulk tries to stop it, but is defeated by She-Hulk.
-Banner's battle with Red Hulk gets them to the Intelligencia who manage to escape as their battle continues.
-Their battle eventually ends with Hulk defeating Red Hulk at The Lincoln Memorial, Hulk refusing to kill Red Hulk because of his relationship to Betty even as he informs his adversary that Ross's faked death means that he can never return to his human life now.
+Banner's battle with Red Hulk gets them to the Intelligencia, who manage to escape as their battle continues.
+Their battle eventually ends with Hulk defeating Red Hulk at the Lincoln Memorial, Hulk refusing to kill Red Hulk because of his relationship to Betty even as he informs his adversary that Ross's faked death means that he can never return to his human life now.
 Later, Banner and Steve Rogers lock Red Hulk up and makes it clear that they have plans for him.